mryingster/TerminalImagePreview/README.md

 To Do
 -----
 TIP has limited functionality.
 The following capabilities are yet to be implemented:
-* Max resolution via command line argument
-* Help menu, about screen
-* Proper image rotation from meta-data?
+* Proper image rotation from meta-data